MalinkyZubr/AtomicArduino/README.md

 ## What does this do?
+A simple function based atomic operations alternative for Arduino

 This simple library allows the user to pass any function to `ATOMIC_OPERATION`, which will automatically disable then re-enable interrupts upon execution of the passed function.

 ## Why would I use this?